Katson-com/docs/docs/centralq-chat/faq.md

    Yes, if you upload your private documents (PDF, Word, Text), CentralQ Chat can use them to answer your queries.

 2. **Is there a limit to the number of queries I can ask?**
-   Yes, the Pro tier allows up to 500 queries per month, while the Free centralq.ai permits up to 10 queries per month.
+   Yes, the paid tier allows up to 500 queries per month, while the Free centralq.ai permits up to 10 queries per month.

 3. **Can I use CentralQ Chat to run functions in Business Central?**
    No, CentralQ Chat is designed to provide information and cannot execute functions within Business Central.